Come and meet us

 Distinctive feature of small-scale and intensive education

-The Creative Business programme of BUas has been awarded NVAO’s distinctive feature of ‘small-scale and intensive education’.
+The Creative Business programme of BUas has been awarded the distinctive feature of ‘small-scale and intensive education’ of the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 For you as a student, this means, that you will:

-• work with the latest equipment in a radio and film studio, have access to an XR Stage with LED screens, and borrow materials like photo and video cameras from the Equipment Desk.
+- work with modern equipment in a radio and film studio, an XR stage with LED screens, and you can borrow cameras and other equipment.

 Study overview